ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL1_Eng.md

 #### INVERSE_JOIN

 If this hint is specified, a nested subquery uses an inverse join[^1] to perform either an anti-join or a semi-join.
-You need to specify this hint within the subquery.
+The user needs to specify this hint within the subquery.

 [^1]: 1An inverse join can be either an inverse index nested loop join, an inverse hash join, or an inverse sort join.
 For more detailed information about inverse joins, please refer to the *Performance Tuning Guide*.